AXMIN (CVE:AXM) Sets New 52-Week Low at $0.01

-AXMIN Inc. (CVE:AXM – Get Free Report) shares hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 1000 shares changing hands.
+AXMIN Inc. (CVE:AXM – Get Free Report)’s stock price hit a new 52-week low during trading on Tuesday .
+The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 10000 shares changing hands.
 The stock had previously closed at C$0.02.

 AXMIN Stock Performance